Real Trees are the Fuller, Fresher, and Greener Choice for the Holidays

 Below, Viktoria breaks down ten reasons why when choosing between a real and fake tree, you should go for the real thing.

-- One of the biggest mistakes people make while dealing with this question is thinking that real Christmas trees are better for the environment.
+- One of the biggest mistakes people make while dealing with this question is thinking that fake Christmas trees are better for the environment.
 Christmas tree farms, where real trees are grown, are very environmentally friendly.
 They soak up carbon dioxide emitted by cars, planes, and our homes.
-When you buy a tree from a local tree farm, you can also count on a new tree being planted in its place.
+When you buy a real tree from a local tree farm, you can also count on a new tree being planted in its place.

 - Real Christmas trees are 100% biodegradable.
 They can be milled after the Christmas season and the wood can be used for new product made by wood artisans.